facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 "house filename"
 	- string
 	- The name of the file containing semantic type maps and hierarchy.
+"nav mesh"
+	- string
+	- The name of the file describing the NavMesh for this stage.

 Stage Frame and Origin
 ----------------------